twbs/bootstrap/site/content/docs/5.0/migration.md

 ### Helpers

-- [Responsive embed helpers]({{< docsref "/helpers/embed" >}}) have new modifier classes and include CSS variables.
+- Responsive embed helpers have been renamed to [ratio helpers]({{< docsref "/helpers/ratio" >}}) with new class names and improved behaviors, as well as a helpful CSS variable.
   - Classes have been renamed to change `by` to `x` in the aspect ratrio.
-For example, `.embed-responsive-16by9` is now `.responsive-16x9`.
+For example, `.ratio-16by9` is now `.ratio-16x9`.
-  - The `$embed-responsive-aspect-ratios` has been simplified to include the class name and the percentage as the `key: value` pair.
-This requires some math on your part when customizing, but ultimately makes it simpler on our end.
+  - The `$embed-responsive-aspect-ratios` Sass map has been renamed to `$aspect-ratios` and its values have been simplified to include the class name and the percentage as the `key: value` pair.
   - CSS variables are now generated and included for each value in the Sass map.
-Modify the `--aspect-ratio` variable on the `.embed-responsive` to create any [custom aspect ratio]({{< docsref "/helpers/embed#custom-ratios" >}}).
+Modify the `--aspect-ratio` variable on the `.ratio` to create any [custom aspect ratio]({{< docsref "/helpers/ratio#custom-ratios" >}}).

 ---